radius-project/docs/docs/content/reference/limitations.md

 See [app name constraints]({{< ref "resource-schema.md#common-values" >}}) for more information.

+### Gateway resources and container resources cannot share names names

+Deploying a Radius Application that contains a gateway resource and a container resource that share a name will result in an error being thrown during the deployment process.

+As a workaround users can just name the respective resources differently.

 ## rad CLI

 ### Application and resource names are lower-cased after deployment